-Proper handling of the specimens from the time they are obtained until they are received in the laboratory is essential if optimal results are expected.
+Proper handling of the specimens from the time they are obtained until they are received in the laboratory is essential for optimal results.
 The accuracy of Clinical Pathology tests and their interpretation is primarily dependent upon the quality of the submitted material.

 Specimens sent via mail or other carrier are required by law to be in a leak proof container, placed in a sealed bag with absorbent material suitable for absorbing a leak, and surrounded by a hard container (cardboard box) to protect it from impact.
 The visible part of the mailing container must include the destination and return address.
 The shipper has the responsibility to package these specimens in the manner described.

 - Submit a complete clinical history including time & date of obtaining the sample

 - Submit specimens in proper container or vacutainer tubes

 - Each specimen must be clearly labeled as to the source & individual animal identification

 - Package the specimen carefully to eliminate breakage in transit

 - Place appropriate postage on box; samples may be returned if there is inappropriate postage

 - Samples should arrive before 3:00 PM Monday – Friday & by 9:00 am on Saturday

 Please contact the Laboratory if submitting a sample for Saturday delivery